 Roughly 25 percent of people in relationships keep their money separate from their significant other, according to a survey from Policy Genius.

-The same study went on to find that some people are completely in the dark when it comes to their partner’s finances, with more than 16 percent of respondents not knowing their significant others salary.
+The same study found that some people are completely in the dark when it comes to their partner’s finances, with more than 16 percent of respondents not knowing their significant other’s salary.

 A lack of transparency surrounding money can lead to conflicts in a relationship and can impact future plans with your partner, like buying a house or getting a loan.

 Talking about money can be nerve-racking, but it’s crucial for a healthy relationship.
-Here’s five tips for discussing money with your significant other no matter what stage of the relationship you’re in.
+Here’s five tips for discussing money with your significant other.

-Tips for having the money talk with your significant other
+Tips for talking about money with your significant other

 1. Start financial conversations early